 Join us as we monitor a variety of bird species at Missisquoi National

-This month's Bird Monitoring Walk will be on Saturday June16, 2018 on the
+This month's Bird Monitoring Walk will be on Saturday October 17, 2015 on

-Old Railroad Passage Trail.
-Meet at 8:00 AM at the refuge parking lot on
+the Old Railroad Passage Trail.
+Meet at 8:00 AM at the parking lot located

-The monthly walks gather long-term data on the presence of birds, their
+The monthly walks will gather long-term data on the presence of birds,

-abundance, and changes in populations.
-The information we gather will be
+their abundance, and changes in populations.
+The information we gather will

 Cornell Lab of Ornithology and the National Audubon Society.
 These walks